exasol-labs/exasol-labs-community-edition/README.md

 📗 [VMware Knowledge Base – Article 368734](https://knowledge.broadcom.com/external/article?articleNumber=368734)

 > ⚠️ **Important:**
-> After installing or updating your hypervisor, **reboot your host system** to ensure all components load correctly.
+> - Always **reboot your host** after installing or updating your hypervisor to ensure all components (kernel modules and network drivers) are activated correctly.
-> VMware Workstation Pro is **free for personal, educational, and commercial use**.
+> - VMware Workstation Pro is **free for personal, educational, and commercial use**.

 ---